zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-3.md

 He says, “You can take a taxi or a bus,” that the c ity has, “a very good bus system.”
 The bus, “bus,” system is the system of p ublic transportation in a city that uses buses.
 You can have a subway system; you  can have a bus system.
 Both these are ways of getting around the city.

 “The other option,” the clerk says, “is to take a t our.
 There are several tour companies that have day tours leaving from this hot el.”
 These are companies that come with their own bus and pick you up at you r hotel and take you to the important sights in the city.
-A day, “day,” tour i s usually a short tour - four, five, maybe eight or nine hours that you go with a group of other tourists, and you
+A day, “day,” tour is usually a short tour - four, five, maybe eight or nine hours that you go with a group of other tourists, and you

 have a person that explains all the different place s you are going, we would call that person a tour guide.